 Think Big, Get Big Results.
 Don't undersell your cause and your efforts.
-Any size donation will help a Bridge family, but if you ask for too small of an amount, people will limit their giving.
-Try saying "I am trying to raise \$1000 to provide one month of housing for families experiencing homelessness.
-Will you please donate \$75 and partner with me knowing you are making an impact while helping me achieve my goal?"
+Any size donation helps someone, but if you ask for too small of an amount, people will limit their giving.
+Try saying "I am trying to raise \$1,000 to provide one month of housing for a family experiencing homelessness" or "I'm sleeping out until I raise.
+Can you donate to help me achieve my goal?"